 Center City Shopping Districts:

 - Antique Row: Tree-lined Pine Street between 9th and Broad Streets has long been known for its exclusive, by-appointment-only antique peddlers.
-Today, those shops share the stretch with independent vendors of clothing, home décor, toys, jewelry and more.
-Vintage and vintage-inspired furnishings and clothing cram into fun little Blendo; Happily Ever After is the ultimate toy and doll store; mint-condition midcentury modern pieces are sold alongside must-have silk velvet pillows, home accessories and gifts at A Show of Hands; artisan statement jewelry displays like works of art at adornamenti; 20th Century Vintage sleekly offers an elegant update to standard antique decades; and Halloween could be the city’s best-kept secret, a chock-full jewelry studio announced only by an orange business card in the window.
-Just beyond Broad Street, true find Omoi Zakka Shop specializes in Japanese watches, modern desktop knickknacks, bento boxes and tea sets.
+Today, those shops share the stretch with independent vendors of clothing, home décor, toys, jewelry, and more.
+Vintage and vintage-inspired furnishings and clothing cram into a fun little Blendo; Happily Ever After is the ultimate toy and doll store; mint-condition midcentury modern pieces are sold alongside must-have silk velvet pillows, home accessories and gifts at A Show of Hands; artisan statement jewelry displays like works of art at adornment; 20th Century Vintage sleekly offers an elegant update to standard antique decades; and Halloween could be the city’s best-kept secret, a chock-full jewelry studio announced only by an orange business card in the window.
+Just beyond Broad Street, truly find Omoi Zakka Shop specializes in Japanese watches, modern desktop knickknacks, bento boxes, and tea sets.

 - South Street/Fabric Row: In the mid-1960s, Philadelphia city planners wanted to run an expressway over this then-faltering garment district.
 Residents mounted a successful resistance to the idea, and in the process established a still-vibrant neighborhood known for its youthful vibe and free spirit, spanning Front to Broad Streets.
 Along South Street, standout shops include mosaic-adorned international art and craft bazaar Eyes Gallery; well-dressed dude haven P’s & Q’s; extra-trendy women’s accessories purveyor PNK Elephant; Cheesesteaktees for T-shirts and hoodies emblazoned with hilarious and confident Philly-sports messages and graphics.
 In the meantime, South 4th Street from South to Queen Streets still comprises a thriving garment district (fabric stores include A. Zoll and Marmelstein’s), along with fun-to-browse Brickbat Books, fabulous European shoe closet Bus Stop Boutique, sartorial central at men’s shop Armour, vintage-finds-meet-modern-aesthetics furnishings, jewelry and clothing at Moon & Arrow (and a block away on 5th Street, Nostalgia).